EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host-reputationd.md

 ## Score Update

 Upon receiving the shared results, a node verifies that the proof of work has been performed as expected.
-If the verification is successful, the node increments the score of the peer by one.
+If the verification is successful, the node increments the peer score by one.
 These updated scores are stored in a separate JSON file named `opinion.json`, which is kept outside the state directory in the contract instance.
 This file serves as a record of the scores, reflecting each node's evaluation of its peers' performance.

 ## Score Reporting